imustafin/imustafin.github.io/_posts/2025-09-02-experience-at-cit.md

 the paper provides more details.

 ## Future plans
-There are more projects that we did at the Constructor Institute of Technology which I would like to highlight, but I will leave them for the next posts.
+There are more projects that we did at Constructor Institute of Technology which I would like to highlight, but I will leave them for the next posts.
 Subscribe to the [RSS feed][feed] in order not to miss them!

-Overall, I am happy that I had an opportunity to work on advanced software engineering topics in a skilled team lead by Bertrand Meyer.
+Overall, I am happy that I had an opportunity to work on advanced software engineering topics in a skilled team led by Bertrand Meyer.
 The work conditions were excellent and allowed us to focus on the research.
 Personally, I find it sad that our work was interrupted so abruptly.